 *This product is not intended to diagnose, treat, cure, or prevent any disease.

 This is why TRS is different.
-Please read it carefully:
+Please read this carefully:

 TRS is vastly different from any earth-mined zeolite such as PBX or a similar brand.
 They are contaminated, and TRS is pure.